flybywiresim/docs/docs/simbridge/autostart.md

 - The simplest way is via the installer and selecting the stop button on the Simbridge page.

 ## Tray Icon
-- By right-clicking the tray icon in your systems tray and selecting `Exit`, you can also stop SimBridge
+- By right-clicking the tray icon in your systems tray and selecting `Exit`, you can also stop SimBridge.

     ![quit simbridge](assets/simbridge/tray_stop.png)